inikoo/aurora/README.md

 ## License

-Copyright (C) Inikoo Ltd - All Rights Reserved Unauthorized copying of this file, via any medium is strictly prohibited Proprietary and confidential
+Copyright (C) Inikoo Ltd - All Rights Reserved Unauthorised copying of this file, via any medium is strictly prohibited Proprietary and confidential
 Written by Raul Perusquia <raul@inikoo.com>, March 2016